Stage 1 of 2-Stage Surgery

 One thing I was surprised to notice when I removed the tape and bandages, was that there was a separate incision made on my lower scrotum.
 It was about 1.5 inches long with a few stitches.
 This is where the tissues was taken from for the ‘dartos flap’.
 My understanding of this was they take tissue from the scrotum and lay it over the incision of the new urethra (internally) then close the outer skin over it.
 Doing this is supposed to reduce the risk of fistulas.
 From research I’d done before surgery I thought they just pulled the tissue up from the bottom of the incision made for the new urethra so I was surprised to see a completely separate incision down below.
 This also explained why I was having so much pain in my right testicle. . . that was right where the cut was.

 Later on that day, I kept checking my penis trying to get a sense of how things looked.
-I started to get worried about the very tip of the gland just below where the catheter came out, the incision looked like it had opened up slightly and I started to worry.
+I started to get worried about the very tip of the glans just below where the catheter came out, the incision looked like it had opened up slightly and I started to worry.
 Of course my worse fear is that the incision would break open as this had happened many times before in the old days when I was a teenager.

 My pain level was increasing after the removal of the tape and the dressing change and my fears of the incision opening the day before we had to start the long two days of airline travel home made me decide to go into the emergency department just to check things out and for some reassurance that the incision was still sound.

-The doctors gave me some steri-strips (thin clear tape strips) that I could place over the gland to keep it snuggly together.
+The doctors gave me some steri-strips (thin clear tape strips) that I could place over the glans to keep it snuggly together.
 They checked the site carefully and said there had been no broken stitches on the end, which was a big relief.
 Back to the hotel and back to bed.

 I’m not looking forward to two days of airports and traveling but I can’t wait to get home.